dubszy/HomeAutomation/README.md

 ## Definitions
 - HA: Home Automation
-- Node: A device with processing power that can run effectively independently on the HA network (note that this project will make use of Node.JS and that this definition does not apply to Node.JS).
+- Node: A device with processing power that can run effectively independently on the HA network (note that this project makes use of Node.JS and that this definition does not apply to Node.JS).

 ## Requirements
 This project makes use of the following other repos: